bitcointranscripts/bitcointranscripts/bitcoin-explained/peer-to-peer-encryption.md

 Aaron van Wirdum:

 Okay, so what we're talking about is encrypting communication between Bitcoin nodes.
-Right now, nodes send three things between each other, which are blocks, transactions, and each other's IP addresses (IP addresses of other nodes).
+Right now, nodes send three things between each other, which are blocks, transactions, and each other's IP addresses, IP addresses of other nodes.
 They do all of this unencrypted.
 Now, the idea is to encrypt this.
 That's the very short, sort of bird's-eye thing.